Strength and conditioning coach

 A strength and conditioning coach (also known as an S&C coach) is a physical performance professional who uses exercise prescription to improve the performance of competitive athletes or athletic teams.
 This is achieved through the combination of strength training, aerobic conditioning, and other methods.

 Unlike an athletic trainer, a strength and conditioning coach is focused primarily on sport performance.
-The coach help athletes with injury prevention, through strengthening and coaching of movement mechanics within a sport.
+The coach helps athletes with injury prevention, through strengthening and coaching of movement mechanics within a sport.
 While a personal trainer may work with individuals of all fitness levels and focus on health or fitness, strength and conditioning coaches focus on competitive athletes and improving performance in a specific sport.
 The qualifications for the three professions are not interchangeable, and both strength and conditioning coaches and athletic trainers have more stringent educational requirements than personal trainers.

 Employment characteristics

 Strength and conditioning coaches are often employed by higher education institutions and professional athletic teams.

 In the private sector, strength and conditioning coaches can work in performance gyms or open their own practice where amateur and professional athletes can train.
 This is a popular option for athletes during their off-season when access to official team facilities is less convenient.
 Furthermore, strength and conditioning coaches can work remotely with clients/athletes of all experience levels through "online coaching" which is becoming increasingly popular.

 Strength and conditioning coaches have the option to specialize in a particular sports team, type of performance, training type, training philosophy, or work in the collegiate level, where they are assigned a sport.
 The general description and duty of a strength and conditioning coach is to develop an exercise prescription plan that modulates aerobic, resistance, and/or flexibility training to suit the metabolic and physical demands of the sport in question.
 With aerobic exercise prescription, strength and conditioning coaches determine the type, duration, and frequency of each exercise.
 For resistance exercise prescription, the type of exercise, total session volume, rest period, frequency, intensity and velocity are determined.
 They may also be involved in prescription of stretching routines or other approaches.
 Nutrition and medical consultation are not within their scope of practice and training qualifications.